quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 negotiation to work with servers that only support QUIC version 1.
 Note that implementations which wish to use version negotiation to negotiate versions other than QUIC version 1 will need to implement this draft.

+## Special Case Behavior for QUIC Version 1

+QUIC version 1 was standardized prior to the publication of this document and therefore QUICv1 servers may not support this extension.
+If a client implementations whch start a QUICv1 connection in response to a version negotiation packet and the server omits, the

 # Security Considerations